sack31337/capstone-pjt/README.md

 This is an application created with an idea from the tutorial in [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).

-This app is hostest at : https://flask-microblog-quest.herokuapp.com/
+This app is hostest at : https://flask-microblog-quest.herokuapp.com/ and the app refreshes every hour.

 **Private Massaging**